1997 – 2001 Honda CR250 – Rear Suspension – Swingarm Service

 20 - Clean The Rest Of The Swingarm

-Make sure every hole is clean and smooth, and sand them if they are not.
+Make sure every hole is clean and smooth, and sand them if not.

 21 - As Clean As Possible